-An effective vaccination is widely used to protect eats against Feline Leukemia Virus.
-It offers good protection if the eat is at risk of being exposed to the virus in the future, it will not however help a eat who is already infected.
-This vaccine is not part of the "core" vaccines that we give eats and you must let us know if you want your eat to have it.
+An effective vaccination is widely used to protect cats against Feline Leukemia Virus.
+It offers good protection if the cat is at risk of being exposed to the virus in the future, it will not however help a cat who is already infected.
+This vaccine is not always part of the core vaccines that we give cats and you must let us know if you want your cat to have it.